Skipants/update-action-pins/README.md

 ```

 ## Contributing
 Pull requests and issues are welcome!
-Please open an issue to discuss your idea or bug before submitting a PR.

 ## License
 MIT License